-5 Compliance
+4 Compliance

-The conditions and commitments that the department is required to comply with from Ministerial statement no. 819: Gnangara groundwater resources under Part IV of the Environmental Protection Act 1986 (Government of Western Australia 2009a) are shown in Appendices A and B (the 'audit tables').
+The conditions and commitments that the department is required to comply with from Ministerial statement no. 819: Gnangara groundwater resources under Part IV of the Environmental Protection Act 1986 (Government of Western Australia 2009) are shown in Appendices A and B (the 'audit tables').

-5.1 Compliance with water level criteria
+4.1 Compliance with water level criteria

-Ministerial statement no. 819 sets water level criteria at 30 sites across the Gnangara Mound (Table 4).
+Ministerial statement no. 819 sets water level criteria at 30 sites across the Gnangara Mound.
 There are 14 wetland sites and 16 terrestrial (phreatophytic) vegetation sites.
 Some sites have more than one water level criterion and can be non-compliant with multiple criteria.
 Water level criteria include:

-- absolute minimum levels and peak water levels - preferred minimum water levels these are set at some wetlands and allow water levels to fall between the 'preferred' level and the absolute minimum level in two out of six years (replicating natural drying cycles).
+- absolute minimum levels and peak water levels - preferred minimum water levels set at some wetlands to allow water levels to fall between the 'preferred' level and the absolute minimum level in two out of six years (replicating natural drying cycles).
 Preferred minimum water levels are referred to as 'other' water level criteria in this report.